Attorney Steve® - Copyright Infringement Essentials - Funding a lawsuit

 12. Settlement conferences

-These are the basic steps you see in a litigation.
+These are the basic steps you see in litigation.
 State court cases can be similar.

-NOTE: In some cases a copyright infringement lawsuit can be taken on a contingency fee basis (for Plaintiffs), but for us, we need clear evidence of infringement and a registered copyright.
-Usually, we need evidence of willful infringement.
+NOTE: In some cases, a copyright infringement lawsuit can be taken on a contingency fee basis (for plaintiffs), but for us, we need clear evidence of infringement and a registered copyright and strong evidence of willful infringement.
+Also, the bigger the company that is on the other side of the "vs" may require a hybrid fee due to the potential that a case could last for years in the federal court system.

-Defendants have a harder time finding contingency representation, but the "prevailing party" in copyright litigation is entitled to seek their attorney fees from the court (which is discretionary and based on a variety of factors).
+Defendants often have a harder time finding contingency representation, but the "prevailing party" in copyright litigation is entitled to seek their attorney fees from the court, (which is discretionary and based on a variety of factors).

-So in general, copyright lawsuits can lasts months to years and can cost from $5,000 (if a quick settlement can be reached) or on up to $100,000 or more for lengthy litigation.
+So in general, copyright lawsuits can last months to years and can cost anywhere from $5,000 (if a quick settlement can be reached) or on up to $350,000 or more for lengthy litigation.

 Contact a California copyright infringement law firm